What is Kindle Vella? And Should You Join as an Author?

 How do Vella authors get paid?

-On paper (i.e. KDP’s help topic on Kindle Vella), it’s pretty straightforward: authors will earn 50% of what readers spend to read their episodes on the app — on top of a “launch bonus based on customer activity and engagement.”
+On paper (i.e. KDP’s help topic on Kindle Vella), it’s pretty straightforward: authors earn 50% of what readers spend to read their episodes on the app — on top of a “launch bonus based on customer activity and engagement.”

 Now, the important part in that statement is the bit about “what readers spend to unlock your story’s episodes.”
-See, readers will be able to buy tokens in bulk, at a different price point depending on how many tokens they acquire.
+See, readers are able to buy tokens in bulk, at a different price point depending on how many tokens they acquire.
 Here’s an example screenshot of what Amazon says it could look like:

 Your earnings will basically depend both on how many tokens readers use to read your story, but also the actual “purchase price” of those tokens.To give you an example: if a reader acquires 200 tokens for $1.99, and spends 30 tokens to unlock your episode, you’ll earn 30*$1.99/200*50% = $0.15.
 If you have 20 episodes (of the same length) in your story, that would be a payout for the story of almost $3.